Kristina Erny, M.F.A

 Assistant Professor of Creative Writing

 Kristina is Assistant Professor of English and Director of the Creative Writing program at Asbury University.
 A third culture teacher’s kid raised in Seoul, South Korea, she has spent much of her teaching career abroad with her husband and three kids.
-After graduating with a degree in English Education, she has subsequently served as a higher level English Literature International Baccalaureate teacher in Taejon, Indianapolis, and Seoul, and also volunteered as a member of a servant team with Word Made Flesh in Sierra Leone.
+After graduating with a degree in English Education, she has subsequently served as a higher level English Literature International Baccalaureate teacher in Daejeon, Indianapolis, and Seoul, and also volunteered as a member of a servant team with Word Made Flesh in Sierra Leone.

 In 2010, she received her MFA in Creative Writing from the University of Arizona.
 Her creative work is the recipient of numerous awards and is published in The Los Angeles Review, Tupelo Quarterly, Yemassee, Bluestem, Booth, and Jelly Bucket, as well as other places.
 Her poetry manuscript, Wax of What’s Left, has been a finalist for many poetry prizes.
-She is interested in otherness, motherhood, third culture, identity, place, translation, among other things.
+She is interested in otherness, motherhood, third culture, identity, place, translation, and aliens, among other things.

 She joined the faculty of Asbury in 2018-19.
 She is married to visual artist Benjamin Erny and together they are raising three children.

 - BS in English Education grades 6-12 from Asbury University (2006)

 - MFA in Creative Writing from The University of Arizona (2010)